jazzband/django-nose/README.rst

 1.1 (2012-05-19)
-  * Django TransactionTestCases don't clean up after themselves; they leave junk in the DB and clean it up only on _pre_setup.
+  * Django TransactionTestCases don't clean up after themselves; they leave junk in the DB and clean it up only on ``_pre_setup``.
 Thus, Django makes sure these tests run last.
 Now django-nose does, too.
 This means one fewer source of failures on existing projects.
 (Erik Rose)
   * Add support for hygienic TransactionTestCases.
 (Erik Rose)
   * Support models that are used only for tests.
 Just put them in any file